jyotivish08/Portfolio/README.md

 # Portfolio
-this is a basic portfolio, anyone can take an example from this portfolio.
+this is a basic portfolio, anyone can take an example and from this portfolio.